 Yes, air drying is the best way to dry your eyelash extensions if you’re not in a sweaty place.
 If you’re blow drying your lashes, please don’t do it on the hot setting or hold it too close to your lashes.

 The Bottom Line

-A good aftercare routine can keep your false lashes looking gorgeous.
-Just check out this beautiful volume set from Divine Lashes 😉
+Just for fun, check out this beautiful volume set 😉

 So, how long are you able to keep those beauties on with proper aftercare?
 Share it with our community here!

 Additional Readings: on DivineLashes.ca: If you want to learn more about caring for your eyelash extensions, check out my guides on how to sleep with lash extensions, how to clean your extensions and how to apply mascara when wearing lashes.

 So…I’m trying to find a facial cleanser that avoids all of the no-nos you mentioned (salt, oil, alcohol, glycols, waterproof mascara/eyeliner).
 Is there one that you typically recommend to your clients?

 I’m a believer in simplicity 😉 I always give a bottle of baby shampoo to all my clients and continue providing it for them.
 I also like the Chrissanthie foam cleanser if you want to purchase something.